ojilles/jilles.net/_posts/2003-03-24-godel-escher-bach-an-eternal-golden-braid.md

 Well, I'm only 50 pages into the book and it really gets my interest.
-I was especially surprised that Hofstadter was able to make the same strange loops one can find in Eschers drawings, Bachs music and Godels math in the dialogs between Achilles and Tortoise!
+I was especially surprised that Hofstadter was able to make the same strange loops one can find in Escher's drawings, Bach's music and Godel's math in the dialogues between Achilles and Tortoise!

 I don't get the clue of the last two paragraphs of the dialog between Achilles